Amateur Photographer verdict

 Switch into live view, and the viewing experience is transformed.
 The rear LCD gives a 100% accurate preview of your composition, while also reflecting the current exposure and colour settings.
 You can judge exposure compensation based on both the preview image and a live histogram, which can be set to display in RGB as well as brightness.
 When you press the depth-of-field preview button you can also see what’s actually going on with regards to front-to-back sharpness.
 It’s a much better means of composing your images.

-Another advantage of using live view is that the fully-articulated screen allows you to shoot at high or low angles in both portrait and landscape formats.
+Another advantage of using live view is the fully-articulated screen allows you to shoot at high or low angles in both portrait and landscape formats.
 All of the camera settings can be changed using Canon’s superb touch interface, which is quick and intuitive to use.
 The touchscreen is superbly responsive, and its sensitivity can be boosted for use with gloves.

-Canon EOS 850D / T8i: Autofocus
+Canon EOS 850D / T8i autofocus

 Arguably, the EOS 850D’s split personality becomes most acute when it comes to autofocus.
 Canon has clearly designed the viewfinder and live view systems to look as similar to each other as possible, but in practical use, they behave quite differently.